root-11/root-11.github.io/content/automating-test-generation/automating-test-generation.md

         _ = adder{}
     """

-With these 3 components, I can now generate my tests automatically and write any that fail out automatically.
+With these three components, I can now generate my tests automatically and write any that fail out automatically.

     from pathlib import Path
     from itertools import product